-Beloved, this is what makes the greatest gift ever given so great.
+Dear friends, this is what makes the greatest gift ever given so great.
 It's because of the greatness of the Giver.
 "For God so loved the world."

 God, the God, the God who is loving and generous, is the One who gave this gift.
-It was the Father who gave a love gift to His Son, and the Son who entered this world to redeem the love gift for the Father.
+It was the Father who gave a love gift to His Son, and the Son who entered this world as a human being so that He might grow up and redeem the love gift for the Father.

-But that raises the question.
-Where do we fit into the picture?
+And all this leads to a question.
 What are we supposed to do with this gift?
 John 3:16 tells us, so let's keep unwrapping.
-In John 3:16 we learn about the greatest gift ever given, first about the Giver, but secondly...
+First, we learn about the Giver, but secondly...